“Leadership is influence” by John C. Maxwell.

 - The analysis is tossed at the business activity level instead of at a company level.

-PEST analysis is a simple & effective strategic management tools used to scan the external macro-environment in which an organisation exists.
-It is a useful tool to understand the political, economic, socio-cultural & technological environment in which an organisation operates.
+PEST analysis is a simple as well as effective strategic management tools used to scan the external macro-environment in which an organisation exists.
+In addition to this, It is a useful tool to understand the political, economic, socio-cultural & technological environment in which an organisation operates.
 It can be utilized to assess market decline or growth and also the potential, position & direction for a business.

 The goal of performing PEST is to: